gihrig/dotfiles/README.md

 > - - -
 > - Install Homebrew from https://github.com/Homebrew/brew/releases/ then
 > - - % ./install.sh hombrew
 > - - Do not reinstall homebrew.
-Only use admin for homebrew actions
+Only use an admin account for homebrew actions
 > - - -
 > - % ./install.sh all
 > - % ./install.sh apps - OR -